2018 Clube do Remo season

-The 2018 season was Remo's 104th existence.
+The 2018 season was Remo's 105th year existence.
 The club participated in the Campeonato Brasileiro Série C, the Campeonato Paraense, the Copa Verde and the Copa do Brasil.

 Remo finished outside of the top four of the Campeonato Brasileiro Série C (6th place in the group stage and 13th overall), but they won the Campeonato Paraense by the 45th time.
-In the Copa Verde, the club was eliminated in the round of 16 by Manaus 3-1 in the aggregate.
+In the Copa Verde, the club was eliminated in the round of 16 by Manaus with an aggregate score of 3-1.
 In the Copa do Brasil, Remo ended in the second round by Internacional.

 Players

 Squad information

 Numbers in parentheses denote appearances as substitute.